r-devel/rcwg/working_documents/install_r_macos.md

     </details>

-4. Configure the R installation with `--enable-R-framework` to install as an application framework so that we can switch between R versions with RSwitch:
+4. Configure the R installation with `--enable-R-framework` to prepare for installation as an App:

     ``` sh
     "$TOP_SRCDIR/configure" --enable-R-framework